nodeshift/nodejs-reference-architecture/metrics.md

   Configure prometheus middleware as the first middleware to start the timer as soon as possible.
-  When setting up the middleware define your expose route for metrics `/metrics` before activating the middleware to avoid calls to `/metrics` to be counted as part of the metrics, you can do the same for liveness and readiness checks to define them before promtheus middleware if you want to discard them from your http metrics calculations.
+  When setting up the middleware define your expose route for metrics `/metrics` before activating the middleware to avoid calls to `/metrics` to be counted as part of the metrics, you can do the same for liveness and readiness checks to define them before prometheus middleware if you want to discard them from your http metrics calculations.